 So now that we have a clearer picture of what causes belly fat, what’s the big deal?
 Does a spare tire or love handles indicate serious health problems?
 Or are they simply a sign that a person is overweight?
 Let’s cut to the chase with this question: belly fat can’t kill you, right?

 It might.
 Or rather, it may be a sign of related health issues than can certainly shorten your lifespan.

 A New England Journal of Medicine study shows the link between early death and excess belly fat.
 And while some of the analysis from the study isn’t quite clear on exactly why excess adipose tissue (body fat) near the belt is a big thing, one fact is indisputable: people with more waistline weight generally die sooner than everyone else.
 Other factors are in play, for sure: diabetes, cancer, inactivity, poor nutrition and many more.
 The study’s startling conclusion stated that men with at least 47 inch waistlines were twice as likely to die young than men with waistlines 31 inches and under.

 Another study showed that belly fat’s close proximity to the portal vein allows rapid transport of free fatty acids to the liver, where they can disrupt blood lipid production.
 Belly fat isn’t just an issue for your strained belt; it’s also a serious sign of potential (or already existing) health problems.

 And even once you set aside all the scientific facts, metabolic factors, negative health consequences and other facts, there’s the embarrassment factor.
 Blubbery bellies at the beach, for example, usually draw the wrong kind of attention.

-Thanks for reading the Banner Urgent Care blog!
+Thanks for reading the Urgent Care Extra blog!
 Check back for more info, news and analysis on subjects that impact your health.